Bone Grafting for Dental Implants in Michigan

 A sinus lift is performed when there is not enough bone in the upper jaw or when the sinuses are too close to the jaw for dental implants to be placed.

 There Are Several Reasons for a Sinus Lift

 Many people who have lost teeth in their upper jaw — particularly the back teeth, or molars — do not have enough bone for implants to be placed.
 Because of the anatomy of the skull, the back of the upper jaw has less bone than the lower jaw.

-The maxillary sinus may be too close to the upper jaw for a dental implant to be placed.
-The shape and the size of this sinus vary from person to person.
-The sinus can also get larger as you age.
+The maxillary sinus may be too close to the upper jaw for a dental implant.
+Additionally, the shape and size of this sinus can vary from person to person.
+The sinus also can get larger as you age.

 Sinus lifts have become common during the last 15 years as more people get dental implants to replace missing teeth.

-The professionals at Southfield Family Dental Center are experienced in performing Sinus Lifts for their implant patients.
+The professionals at Southfield Family Dental Center are experienced in performing sinus lifts for implant patients.
 They will explain the process thoroughly and answer any questions you may have about bone grafting or implants.
-Contact us today at (248)234-9987 for a FREE bone graft or implant consultation.
+Contact us today at (248) 234-9987 for a FREE bone graft or implant consultation.